 - Both types of pepperoni are often made with the same meat – a pork and beef blend.

-- The fact that both cured and uncured pepperoni is cured is the most striking resemblance between them.
+- The fact that both cured and uncured pepperoni are cured and considered to be processed meats, is the most striking resemblance between them.

 - Pepperoni, both cured and uncured, can be used on pizzas, sandwiches, and pasta.